|

 communications system.
 Start over again trying to clarify your command, while increasing the will power behind

+it.
 One-word commands are best at first.
 Later on, you can use

 the key word in a sentence, pronouncing it gradually and not as focused.
 When your dog has grasped your meaning